Before & After Your Period

 It's as easy as 1-2-3!

-1. In an allocated pan, submerge your Zero Cup in boiling water for 5-7 minutes.
+1. In an allocated pan, submerge your Zero Cup in boiling water.
+Boil for 5-7 minutes.

-3. Leave to dry naturally on a clean towel and store in provided cloth bag.
+3. Leave Zero Cup to dry naturally on a clean towel.
+Store in the provided cotton pouch.

 During Your Period

 Make sure that you have washed your hands with soap and water before removing your Zero Cup.

 Remove the cup at regular intervals (at least every 12 hours) to clean your cup.

 Dispose of your menstrual fluid in the toilet and flush.